Davisson–Germer experiment: History and overview

 In 1927 at Bell Labs, Clinton Davisson and Lester Germer fired slow moving electrons at a crystalline nickel target.
 The angular dependence of the reflected electron intensity was measured and was determined to have a similar diffraction pattern as those predicted by Bragg for X-rays; some small, but significant differences were due to the average potential which Hans Bethe showed in his more complete analysis.
 At the same time George Paget Thomson and his student Alexander Reid independently demonstrated the same effect firing electrons through celluloid films to produce a diffraction pattern, and Davisson and Thomson shared the Nobel Prize in Physics in 1937.
 The exclusion of Germer from sharing the prize has puzzled physicists ever since.
-The Davisson–Germer experiment confirmed the de Broglie hypothesis that matter has wave-like behavior.
-This, in combination with the Compton effect discovered by Arthur Compton (who won the Nobel Prize for Physics in 1927), established the wave–particle duality hypothesis which was a fundamental step in quantum theory.
+In any case, from 1928 onward, the evidence in favor of de Broglie's hypothesis became overwhelming.

+In the end, Davisson and Germer succeeded thanks to a combination of their attention to detail, experimental skills, and some luck; Western Electric had given them permission to conduct basic research at work.